GSA/resources.data.gov/pages/_resources/fdspp-usda-linked-nutrition-data.md

   were no common identifiers between the two data structures, the team used probabilistic and semantic methods to reduce the manual effort required to link the data.
-source: Federal Data Strategy / USDA
+source: Department of Agriculture
 category: Case studies & examples
 tags:
   - data sharing
   - process redesign
+  - Federal Data Strategy
 policy_tags:
   - FDS Principle 03 Promote Transparency
   - FDS Principle 05 Harness Existing Data